crate/cratedb-terraform/aws/README.md

 The provided configuration is meant as an easy way to get started.
 It is not necessarily production-ready in all aspects, such as backups, high availability, and security.
 Please clone and extend the configuration to fit your individual needs, if needed.

 ## Setup
-1. Crate a new Terraform configuration, referencing the CrateDB module:
+1. Crate a new `main.tf` Terraform configuration, referencing the CrateDB module:

   ```yaml
   module "cratedb-cluster" {